Fairness Interventions in Classification: A Study on AI Explainability: The package

 \section{The package {\sc \fairdream}}

-How can we assess that an AI model in charge of predicting level of income is fair before deploying it?
-To answer this question, we implemented our own algorithmic fairness package (\fairdream ).
-In \fairdream, the main purpose is to give lay users, without any background in data-science or in theories of fairness, an insight into the baseline AI model, and subsequently, a handle on the process of correction.
+The main purpose of the package \fairdream, \pe{originally created in response to an AI fairness contest run by the Monetary Authority of Singapore (MAS)},\footnote{For more details, see the hackathon launched by the MAS under the banner of \href{https://www.mas.gov.sg/schemes-and-initiatives/veritas}{Veritas Initiative}.} is to give lay users, without any background in data science or in theories of fairness, an insight into the baseline AI model, and subsequently, a handle on the process of correction.
+Here, we first present the general procedure followed by \fairdream.
+We then introduce the dataset on which \fairdream\ was tested, and show that the results obtained are fundamentally constrained by Equalized Odds.

-To enable the users’ understanding, we started the correction with the simplest metric of \fairdream, the overall percentage of individuals predicted as positive.
-This metric basically enforces Demographic Parity \cite{dwork2012fairness}, which means that it offers to equalize the percentage of individuals selected by the model as earning at least \$50,000 across groups, based on some given feature.\footnote{As the detection of disadvantages is based on intervals of age, education level, etc., we adopted a group-based correction method.
-In this approach, either the law or the sensitivity of users defines one or several features (e.g. sex) on which groups or subgroups ought to be treated equally.
-There also exist individual-based approaches, involving treating similar individuals in the same manner (according to a similarity distance, see \cite{john2020verifying}).}

-\fairdream\ takes as input an already trained predictor (the baseline XGBoost we trained) and the users' preferences as their fairness indicator (e.g. the percentage of sub-groups labeled as ``$\geq\$50k$'' by the XGBoost).
-The procedure implemented in \fairdream\ involves two steps, a step of detection and a step of correction.